IvanFernande/ROS2-The-Turtle-Terminator/README.md

 #### Key Functionalities:

-- Subscribing to Alive Turtles: Subscribes to the `alive_turtles` topic to receive updates on all alive turtles positions and names.
+- Subscribing to Alive Turtles: Subscribes to the `alive_turtles` topic to receive updates on all alive turtles' positions and names.
 This information is used to determine which turtle to chase.

 - Selecting a Target Turtle: